-A Certificate of Achievement in Retail Management can be obtained by completing 30-31 unit major listed below.
+A Certificate of Achievement in Retail Management can be obtained by completing the 30-31 unit major listed below.
 An Associate of Science Degree is not available with this option.

-BUS 92-Business Communication BUS 181-Business Mathematics CIS 50-Microcomputer Applications MGMT 50-Principles of Management ACCT180-Introduction to Accounting (3 units) OR Units 3 3 3 3 3 Recommended Electives BUS 182 OCCED 90, 91 ACCT 1-Prin. of Acctng-Financial (4 units) MKT 171-Introduction to Marketing MKT 174 Retail Merchandising MGMT 191-Human Relations MGMT 55-Management/Leadership Skills MGMT 193-Human Resource Management 3-4 3 3 3 3 3 30-31
+(Recommended Sequence)

+Units

+BUS 92-Business Communication 3 Recommended Electives

+BUS 181-Business Mathematics 3 BUS 182

+CIS 50-Microcomputer Applications 3 OCCED 90, 91

+MGMT 50-Principles of Management 3

+ACCT180-Introduction to Accounting (3 units))

+OR

+ACCT 1-Prin. of Acctng-Financial (4 units) 3-4

+MKT 171-Introduction to Marketing 3

+MKT 174 Retail Merchandising 3

+MGMT 191-Human Relations 3

+MGMT 55-Management/Leadership Skills 3

+MGMT 193-Human Resource Management 3

+• 30-31

-NOTE: This program is approved by the Western Association of Food Chains for awarding of the industry WAFC Certificate. (approval pending)
+NOTE: This program is approved by the Western Association of Food Chains for awarding of the industry WAFC Certificate.